mizu.js

 <article *for="const article of articles"></article>

-Must be defined on an element immediately preceded by another element with either a *for or *empty directive (elements generated by *for directive does not apply to this restriction).
+Must be placed immediately after an element with a *for or another *empty directive.
+Elements generated by the *for directive do not apply to this restriction.

 Variables

-$generatednumber Number of elements actually generated by the matching *for directive (this value may differ from the actual number of iterations processed, like if conditional directives were used).
+The number of elements generated by the preceding *for directive.
+This value may differ from the actual number of iterations processed if conditional directives were applied.

 Modifiers